This piece was first published on November 16, 2020, and was updated on January 5, 2023.

 Historically, co-signing a mortgage was used when borrowers had poor credit.
 The two most common examples would be a new graduate with either poor credit or a short employment history.
 In this case, a co-signer was required for a first-time home purchase.
 Another example would be a borrower who has had trouble making payments on loans in the past, which has damaged their credit history.

-Even in today’s real estate market, with some of the best mortgage rates in history on offer, there are still reasons to co-sign a mortgage.
+In today’s real estate market, even if you are able to get the best mortgage rate on offer, there are still good reasons to co-sign a mortgage.
 Sky-high home prices, rapidly rising rates, the elevated stress test, low wage growth and strict lending criteria can all leave potential buyers short of what they need to secure a purchase.
 A co-signer adds their financial weight to an application, allowing the primary borrower to qualify for a mortgage they otherwise couldn’t obtain.

 Should you co-sign a mortgage?